-Testing is recommended for all students grade 3 and higher.
+Standardized Testing is required for all students.
 The use of standardized testing will only be used as an assessment tool for student performance and will not determine a student's overall grade level and/or grade for a class.
-Testing will be held at CCA during the 4th quarter of every school year.
+If you are receiving the PEP scholarship, standardized testing is mandatory and cannot be skipped.